uptick/bronski/README.rst

 Setup
 -----

+1. Add 'bronski' to your `INSTALLED_APPS`

+   This is only needed to enable the management command.

 1. Create a model in your own app that inherits from `bronski.models.CrontabBase`

-2. Create and apply migrations:
+1. Create and apply migrations:

    .. code-block:: sh

     $ manage.py makemigrations
     $ manage.py migrate

-3. Specify your model in settings
+1. Specify your model in settings

    .. code-block:: python

     CRONTAB_MODEL = "myapp.MyCronModel"

-4. Launch your beat server:
+1. Launch your beat server:

    .. code-block:: sh